Ruben-Edard/MySQL-Data-Cleaning/Power BI/README.md

 ## Project Guide

 Data model:
-I import the CSV into PowerBI, clean the data, removing duplicates and change the data type of fields, where I link the tables together in the Model side tab:
+I import the CSV into PowerBI, clean the data, removing duplicates, change the data type of fields and create slicer values, finally I link the tables together in the Model side tab:

 ![imagem](https://github.com/user-attachments/assets/fb42f895-f519-4280-ba89-84b1f13a0a99)